Quantum Geometry Induced Kekul\'{e} Superconductivity in Haldane phases: Abstract

 \section{Abstract}

 Chiral two-dimensional electron gases, which capture the electronic properties of graphene and rhombohedral graphene systems, exhibit singular momentum-space vortices and are susceptible to interaction-induced topological Haldane phases.
-Here, we investigate pairing interactions in these inversion-symmetric Haldane phases of chiral two-dimensional electron gases.
+Here, we investigate pairing interactions in the inversion-symmetric Haldane phases of chiral two-dimensional electron gases.
 We demonstrate that the nontrivial band topology of the Haldane phases enhances intra-valley ($\Qq = \pm 2 \Kk_D$) pair susceptibility relative to inter-valley ($\Qq = 0$) pair susceptibility, favoring the emergence of a lattice-scale pair-density wave order.
-When longitudinal acoustic phonons mediate the pairing interaction, the system supports a chiral Kekul\`{e} superconducting order.
+When longitudinal acoustic phonons mediate the pairing interaction, the system supports a chiral Kekul\`{e} superconducting order at low densities.
+At higher densities, the phase diagram depends on the parity of the chiral index $J$.
+For even parity an s-wave Kekul\`{e} order appears, while for odd parity we find a $\Qq =0$ valley triplet chiral-$J$ and a valley singlet s-wave order at different densities.
 Our findings are relevant to superconductivity in rhombohedral graphene and Kagome metals.